 Forklift Attachment Safety Tips

-When working with forklift attachments, you need to ensure:
+When working with forklift attachments such as a forklift slipper, you need to ensure:

 - You travel at a slow speed and make turns slowly and gently.